tylertufano/SubPaperFlux/README.md

 # SubPaperFlux

 SubPaperFlux continuously bridges RSS feeds and Instapaper, with optional paywall-aware fetching and Miniflux cookie updates.
-It can log in to sites via headless Chrome to capture authentication cookies, push those cookies to Miniflux feeds, poll RSS for new entries, and publish them to Instapaper.
+It can log in to sites via headless Chrome to capture authentication cookies, push those cookies to Miniflux feeds, poll RSS for new entries (storing them locally as bookmarks), and publish them to Instapaper.
 It maintains lightweight state per INI file so it can run as a long‑lived service.

 This repo contains the main service script `subpaperflux.py`, a Dockerfile for a slim runtime, and example configuration formats.